squaresLab/ProbabilisticModel_Saner2018/README.md

 $OUTPUT is the folder where the test suite will be created
 $BUDGET is the time budget to create the test suite (in seconds)

-#To test the quality of patches generated, you can run the following command while located in the patch folder:
+# To test the quality of patches generated:
-defects4j test -s "$HELDOUT"
+You can run the following command while located in the patch folder: defects4j test -s "$HELDOUT"

 where $HELDOUT is the path for the held out test suite